 o Extensive impervious surface near a creek raises flooding and runoff concerns.

-o Landscaping and tree buffers are insufficient to protect neighboring properties.
+o Landscaping and tree buffers are insufficient to protect neighboring properties.3.
+Parking and Traffic

 o A large surface parking lot facing existing homes adds noise and visual disruption.